10. Pray that God will show you things as they really are, rather than as you think them to be.

 This article originally appeared on Crosswalk as “What is Magic”.
 See the original article here.

-Stanley J. Ward is the Dean of Capstone Studies at Claremont Lincoln University.
-When this article was originally published, Stan was the Director of Campus Life and Ministry at The Brook Hill School in Bullard, TX.
+Stanley J. Ward is the Director of Campus Life and Ministry at The Brook Hill School in Bullard, TX.
 He is also the author of Worldview Conversations: How to Share Your Faith and Keep Your Friends.